eoinkelly/rails-relationship-examples/GUIDE.md

   #   Rails 5+ by default will validate that the target of a `belongs_to` exists
   #   i.e. Instances of `Gopher` will not be valid unless they have a connected
   #   `Hotel`.
 We want Glof to have 0..1 Bravos so we must add `optional: true`.
-  #
-  # dependent:
-  #   We do not specify it here.
-It is not recommended to set it to anything
-  #   other than it's default "do nothing" value.
   belongs_to :hotel, optional: true

+  # Prevent destroying this object if the asociated Hotel would have no Gophers
+  # afterwards.
   before_destroy :check_hotel_still_would_still_have_at_least_one_gopher

   private

   def check_hotel_still_would_still_have_at_least_one_gopher
+    # Do nothing if this Gopher doesn't have a Hotel
     return if hotel.nil?

-    # Prevent destroying this object if the asociated hotel would have no gophers afterwards.
+    # Otherwise stop the deletion if deleting this Gopher would leave the
+    # associated Hotel with 0 Gophers.
     if hotel.gophers.count <= 1
-      # TODO: is it appropriate to add an error here or shoudl I just fail?
-      # errors.add(:base, :hotel_must_have_at_least_one_gopher, message: "Assoicated Hotel must still have at least one Gopher")
+      errors.add(:base,
+        :associated_hotel_would_become_invalid,
+        message: "Destroying this object would leave associated Hotel with invalid relationship" )

       throw(:abort)
     end
   end